Installing vinyl plank flooring is an easy beginner-friendly project. Get all the details of how to prep the floor and install step-by-step!

 ***This project is sponsored by The Home Depot.
 Thank you for supporting the brands that make it possible to bring you new projects***

-For the new floor, we did a lot of research and ultimately decided to go with LifeProof Vinyl Plank Flooring that is exclusively available at The Home Depot.
+For the new floor, we did a lot of research and ultimately decided to go with LifeProof Vinyl Plank Flooring which is exclusively available at The Home Depot.

 Why we chose LifeProof Vinyl Plank Flooring